Disc and Joint Pain Treatment in Singapore

 Understanding Frozen Shoulder (Adhesive Capsulitis)

-Frozen shoulder is a condition characterized by progressive stiffness and pain in the shoulder joint, typically developing in three distinct phases:
+Frozen shoulder is a condition characterised by progressive stiffness and pain in the shoulder joint.
+Typically, it develops gradually and progresses through three distinct phases:

 Shoulder Pain